ppival/agate/docs/extensions.rst

 Using extensions
 ================

-agate support's plugin-style extensions using a monkey-patching pattern.
+agate supports plugin-style extensions using a monkey-patching pattern.
 Libraries can be created that add new methods onto :class:`.Table` and :class:`.TableSet`.
 For example, `agate-sql <http://agate-sql.rtfd.org/>`_ adds the ability to read and write tables from a SQL database:

 .. code-block:: python